 Others may find that a particular strategy on social media is quite effective.
-Of course, LinkedIn is the most popular social media platform for B2B buyers, but if your target demographic is, for example, wedding photographers, Instagram may be a more active platform for them to use.
+Of course, LinkedIn is the most popular social media platform for B2B buyers, but if your target demographic is, for example, wedding photographers, they may be more active on Instagram than on LinkedIn.

 Cold email outreach is a tried-and-true strategy that consistently produces the highest lead conversion rates and marketing ROI.
-In addition, according to a HubSpot research, four out of every five B2B buyers prefer to be reached by email rather than any other method.
+In addition, according to HubSpot research, 4 out of every 5 B2B buyers prefer to be reached by email rather than any other method.

 So, from here on out, I’m going to assume you’re communicating with people via email because not only does it produce the best outcomes, but we’re also specialists in the field.
 You can, however, modify this strategy to work for other channels.